denvercoder2/projects/Languages/Java/Project2_470/readMe.md

 #------------------------------------------------------------------
 # Linux and Windows instructions

-javac Client.java           # Compile the class to translate into bytecode javac Server.java           # Compile the class to translate into bytecode
+javac Receiver.java             # Compile the class to translate into bytecode javac Server.java               # Compile the class to translate into bytecode

-java Server                 # Start Server java Client                 # Start Client
+java Server                     # Start Server java Receiver                   # Start Receiver
 #------------------------------------------------------------------
 ```
 `If you just set it up as a project : `